Parallels/RAS-PowerShell/Custom-Provider-Framework/README.md

 > Technical Preview builds and installation media can be accessed through [Parallels My Account](https://my.parallels.com/login).
 >

-The Parallels RAS Custom Provider Framework (CPF) allows customers and partners to integrate virtualization platforms and cloud providers with Parallels RAS using a script-based connector model.
+The Parallels RAS Custom Provider Framework allows customers and partners to integrate virtualization platforms and cloud providers with Parallels RAS using a script-based connector model.

-Using CPF, administrators can connect platforms that are not currently available as built-in Tier 1 providers in Parallels RAS.
+Using Custom Provider Framework, administrators can connect platforms that are not currently available as built-in Tier 1 providers in Parallels RAS.
 Examples include Proxmox VE, KVM-based platforms, Xen-based environments, private cloud implementations, edge deployments, and other custom virtualization solutions.

 The framework uses a JSON-based request/response protocol over standard input and output (`stdin` / `stdout`) and can be implemented in PowerShell, Python, or any language capable of processing JSON messages.